Tuition and Fees Schedule

 Trinidad State Junior College is currently working cooperatively with higher education authorities in all states and other U.S. jurisdictions to ensure compliance with state authorization requirements that govern the offering of courses in those states, including complaint processes.
 TSJC will continue to monitor developments in the jurisdictions in which it enrolls students, and, if authorization or licensure is or becomes necessary, it will obtain approvals or provide notice here of the jurisdictions in which it is not authorized to offer courses or programs.

-Trinidad State Junior College is currently not authorized to offer courses in the following states: Alabama, Massachusetts, Utah, District of Columbia.
+Trinidad State Jr. College is currently NOT authorized to offer courses in the following states:

 If you are not an on-campus student at TSJC and plan to enroll in distance classes, please check the information provided above to verify that your state has either authorized or exempted our college to offer such classes or programs to you as a resident of that state.